kensho-technologies/graphql-compiler/CONTRIBUTING.md

 py.test graphql_compiler/tests
 ```

-If you have any trouble starting the mysql database, make sure mysql service is not already running
+If you have any trouble starting the mysql database, make sure mysql service is not already
-by typing:
+running outside of docker by typing:
 ```
 service mysql stop
 ```

 Some snapshot and integration tests take longer to setup, run, and teardown.
 These can be optionally
 skipped during development by running the tests with the `--skip-slow` flag:
 ```bash